fadelm2/PlacementContainer/README.md

 ## Configuration

-All configuration is in `config.json` file.
+All configuration is in `.env` file.

 ## API Spec